rayquaza912/Ricing/README.md

 ```

 By default, it refers to `~/Documents/pgp/`, where
-* `asc` is your encrypted files folder, such as addresses or messages in plain ASCII PGP.
+* `asc` is your encrypted files folder, it contains addresses or messages in plain ASCII PGP.
 * `pub` is where you put your recipients public key.
+* `sig` is your signed files folder.
 * `txt` is your decrypted messages folder.
 It also contains your plain addresse text.

 Here is the common output when you launch the script :